tewendel/interkit-masterarbeit/sites/docs/src/content/reference/chat/twinish.md

 # Twinish

-Twinish is a limited, simplifed syntax loosely inspired by the interactive fiction tool [twine](http://twinery.org).
+Twinish is a limited, simplifed syntax loosely inspired by the interactive fiction tool <a href="http://twinery.org" target="_blank">Twine</a>.

 It is meant for the rapid writing of branching narratives without complex logic.